photopea/OpenWord/README.md

 ## Best practice

-It is convenient to have a complete localization in one of the tables (let's put it into the first table), while other tables may contain partial translations.
+It is convenient to have a complete localization in the first table (e.g. English), while other tables will contain partial translations.
 Such complete table can be used as a source for translators.
 It also can be used as the fallback, when the localized version of the phrase is not available.

 You can start using OpenWord as soon as you start creating your software.
 Just put all the strings into a JSON OpenWord file with a single table (for a single language).
 You can add translations at any time in the future (or ask your users to translate it).